 Hypokalemia And Hyperglycemia

 Beta-adrenergic agonist medicines may produce significant hypokalemia in some patients, possibly through intracellular shunting, which has the potential to produce adverse cardiovascular effects.
 The decrease in serum potassium is usually transient, not requiring supplementation.
 Beta-agonist medicines may produce transient hyperglycemia in some patients.
 In 4 clinical trials of 6-month duration evaluating ANORO ELLIPTA in subjects with COPD, there was no evidence of a treatment effect on serum glucose or potassium.

 Advise the patient to read the FDA-approved patient labeling (Medication Guide and Instructions for Use).

 Inform patients that LABA, such as vilanterol, one of the active ingredients in ANORO ELLIPTA, increase the risk of asthma-related death.
 ANORO ELLIPTA is not indicated for the treatment of asthma.

 Not for Acute Symptoms

 Inform patients that ANORO ELLIPTA is not meant to relieve acute symptoms of COPD and extra doses should not be used for that purpose.
-Advise them to treat acute symptoms with a rescue inhaler such as albuterol.
+Advise patients to treat acute symptoms with an inhaled, short-acting beta2-agonist such as albuterol.
 Provide patients with such medicine and instruct them in how it should be used.